Interview for Medicine MBChB

 You should plan to be in your interview for approximately 60 minutes.

-We hold our interviews throughout December, January, and February.
+We hold our in-person interviews in December and online interviews in January.
 It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times, we advise that you book quickly to secure a slot which is best for you.
+Our booking system will allow you to choose from a selection of dates and times.
+We advise that you book quickly to secure a slot which is best for you.

 Final decisions will be made by the UCAS decision date.
 This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email accounts.